ivapylibs/Surveillance/README.md

 System core (Information flow):

-- [ ] ROS publishers of the calibration data/camera intrinsics/bird-eye-view transformation matrix.
+- [x] ROS publishers of the calibration data/camera intrinsics/bird-eye-view transformation matrix.
 - [ ] ROS publishers of the transformations between the camera, workspace, and the robot (mainly for robot, cannot be obtained from current recorded data).
 - [ ] ROS publishers of the layers' information: segmentation results and the tracker states (More postprocessing results).

 Rosbag-based Calibration:

-- [x] The system builder from the rosbag
+- [x] The system builder from the rosbag.

 Rosbag recorder(raw RGB-D data)/runner(layered-approach processing) scripts:

-- [x] Add the automatic start for roscore to the ros deployment scripts
+- [x] Add the automatic start for roscore to the ros deployment scripts.
-- [x] (Dependent on the Rosbag-based calibration item above) Build from the calibration data in the pre-saved rosbag file, and run on the test data stored in that same rosbag file. i.e. **The runner**
+- [x] (Dependent on the Rosbag-based calibration item above) Build from the calibration data in the pre-saved rosbag file, and run on the test data stored in that same rosbag file. i.e. **The runner**.
 - [ ] (Dependent on the Rosbag-based calibration item above) Build from the pre-saved calibration data, and record both the calibration information and the test data into a new rosbag.
-- [ ] Instructions for the usage of the rosbag recorder and runner
+- [ ] Instructions for the usage of the rosbag recorder and runner.

 Others:

-- [x] README for the test files
+- [x] README for the test files.
-- [ ] Update the hints in the process (more user-friendly)
+- [ ] Update the hints in the process (more user-friendly).
-- [ ] Update the installation libraries by git submodule
+- [ ] Update the installation libraries by git submodule.
-- [ ] Check the installation dependencies for ROS (e.g., **roscore** and **rosgraph**)
+- [ ] Check the installation dependencies for ROS (e.g., **roscore** and **rosgraph**).
-- [ ] Incorporate the functions in puzzle_data_collector (may leave for puzzle solver)
+- [ ] Incorporate the functions in puzzle_data_collector (may leave for puzzle solver).

 ### Phase Two: